This article describes how to control who can edit documents in Displayr.

 Part 2: Assign users to groups

-Now that groups have been defined, new users can be assigned into those groups.
+Now that groups have been defined, new users can be assigned to those groups.
 When you invite someone to join your account you can specify which groups they are in.
 You can also change which groups someone is in at a later time.

 If you are inviting a new user to your account, you can choose the group(s) that the user belongs to at the time.
 For example, when inviting my first user, Chris A, I assign him to Department A and fill out the fields below before clicking Save (which will send the invitation).

 If you need to assign or change which group(s) a person is in later on:

 - On the Settings page, scroll down to the Users section.

 - Changing their Group membership selections just as in the screenshot above.